dereuromark/cakephp-ide-helper/docs/annotations/operations.md

 bin/cake annotate all -d --ci
 ```

-It will return error code `2` if any modification has to be done.
+It will return error code `2` if any modification has to be done — this
+includes outdated/removable annotations, which fail CI even without
+`-r` (no destructive flag required to enforce a clean state).

 ::: info Database setup
 This needs some additional setup, like running migrations prior to the call.